Fiserv/banking-hub/docs/getting-started/before-you-start.md

 ### Creating an Account

 Perform the following steps to create an account on Fiserv Developer Studio:
-1. From the top-right corner of the screen, click **Create Account**
+1. From the top-right corner of the screen, click **Create account**
 2. Populate the required fields and click **Next**
 3. Follow the instructions on the screen to set up your account
 4. Sign in to your Fiserv Developer Studio account once it is activated